-Christmas in Jerusalem is a truly unique time with thousands of pilgrims coming to the city to celebrate Christmas in the place where it all began (nearby in Bethlehem).
-The city, in particular the Old City’s Christian and Armenian quarters, become adorned with decorations, while other Jerusalem landmarks such as the YMCA, along with the city’s churches celebrate with services and carol concerts.
-Below are some of the best things to do in Jerusalem at Christmas.
+Christmas in Jerusalem is a truly unique time of year.
+Thousands of pilgrims come to the city to celebrate Christmas in the place where it all began (nearby in Bethlehem).
+The city, in particular, the Old City’s Christian and Armenian quarters, become adorned with decorations, while other Jerusalem landmarks such as the YMCA, along with the city’s churches, celebrate by holding services and carol concerts.
+Below are some of the best things to do in Jerusalem during Christmas.

 - Church of the Holy Sepulchre, Jerusalem (Franciscan Chapel of the Blessed Sacrament)